 The Via Dolorosa often translated as “Way of Suffering” is a processional route in the Old City of Jerusalem, Israel.
 In fact, it is believed to be the path that Jesus walked on the way to his crucifixion.
 The winding route from the former Antonia Fortress to the Church of the Holy Sepulchre; is a celebrated place of Christian pilgrimage.
 The current route has been established since the 18th century; replacing various earlier versions.
 It is today marked by nine Stations of the Cross; there have been fourteen stations since the late 15th century, with the remaining five stations being inside the Church of the Holy Sepulchre.

 The Via Dolorosa begins in the Muslim Quarter, north of the Temple Mount, and ends at the Church of the Holy Sepulcher in the Christian Quarter.
 The Via Dolorosa includes 14 stations in each of which something happened to Jesus on his way to the cross: in one station he fell, while in the other he met his mother.
 There are nine Via Dolorosa stops are scattered along the way, and the last five are all in the Church of the Holy Sepulcher.
-The term “Via Dolorosa”, as well as the Hebrew term “the way of torment”, are used to describe a road full of obstacles and difficulties.
+The term “Via Dolorosa” and the Hebrew term “the way of torment” are used to describe a road full of obstacles and difficulties.

 Current Traditional Stations of the Via Dolorosa

 The traditional route starts just inside the Lions’ Gate (St. Stephen’s Gate) in the Muslim Quarter; at the Umariya Elementary School; near the location of the former Antonia Fortress.
 Then the Via Dolorosa makes its way westward through the Old City to the Church of the Holy Sepulchre in the Christian Quarter.

 The current enumeration is partly based on a circular devotional walk organized by the Franciscans in the 14th century; their devotional route, heading east along the Via Dolorosa, began and ended at the Church of the Holy Sepulchre.
 Also passing through both Gethsemane and Mount Zion during its course.